 On February 14, 2018, seventeen innocent lives were lost, and many others were physically injured and emotionally impacted as a result of a school shooting at Marjory Stoneman Douglas High School, a school in Broward County, Florida.
 Following this tragedy, new state legislation and district policy regarding school safety and threat assessment were developed and enacted.
 Florida Senate Bill 7026 Marjory Stoneman Douglas High School Public Safety Act (SB 7026) took effect on March 9, 2018 and was amended on May 9, 2019 (SB 7030).
 On March 5, 2019, the School Board of Broward County adopted the Behavioral Threat Assessment Policy (SBBC 2130).
-Each of these highlighted the importance of ensuring fidelity to high-quality threat assessment procedures through accountability and on-going professional development.
+Model Behavioral Threat Assessment Policies (BTAP) and Best Practices for K-12 Schools (Rule 6A-1.0018, F.A.C.) took effect June 2022.
+The Office of Safe Schools adopted the evidence-based threat assessment model established by Dr. Dewey Cornell and the University of Virginia, known as the "Comprehensive School Threat Assessment Guidelines (CSTAG) Threat Assessment and Response Protocol."
+The CSTAG instrument is required by all school-based threat assessment teams.
+Beginning with the 2022-2023 school year, threat assessment teams at each school must be fully staffed and all team members must complete CSTAG training before the start of the school year.
+Those appointed to threat assessment teams after the start of the school year must complete CSTAG training within ninety (90) days of appointment.
+Each of these highlighted the importance of ensuring fidelity to high-quality threat assessment procedures through accountability and ongoing professional development.